-Our pricing where we are instructed for you in a private law application under the Children Act 1989 for a Child Arrangements Order
+Our pricing where we are instructed for you in a private law application under the Children Act 1989 for a Child Arrangement Order

-We encourage the parties to first participate in mediation to resolve matters amicably if possible, not least for the sake of the children before making an application to court.
+We encourage the parties to first participate in mediation to resolve matters amicably if possible, not least for the sake of the children, beforeapplying to court for access of a child.
 Indeed, you are obliged to attempt mediation before making an application to court.
 The cost of mediation does not form part of our fees and those fees will be payable by you direct to the mediator.

 Our fees are as follows:

-For an application to the Family Court for a Child Arrangements Order up to and including the first hearing estimated between £500 and £1000 excluding v.a.t. and expenses .
+For an application to the Family Court for a Child Arrangement Order up to and including the first hearing estimated between £500 and £1000 excluding v.a.t. and expenses .

 Factors that could make a case more complex and therefore increase the fees: